 The sooner you create your Medicaid plan, the more assets you can protect.
 Medicaid looks back five years from the time you apply for coverage to determine if you have transferred assets, and a transfer of money or property can trigger a period of disqualification.
 If you have made your plans well in advance of needing nursing home care, this will not be a concern.
 This is one big reason why it is beneficial for young people to talk with elder law attorneys and make their plans well before they reach their golden years.

 How Can a Cincinnati Elder Law Attorney Help?

-The Zimmer Law Firm, LLC provides advice to people of all ages on elder law issues, including Medicaid planning.
+Zimmer Law Firm provides advice to people of all ages on elder law issues, including Medicaid planning.
 Give us a call right away to get help creating your plan so you and your family will not have to worry about what the future holds.